h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_stacked_ensemble.rst

             val rawSparkDF = spark.read.option("header", "true").option("inferSchema", "true").csv(SparkFiles.get("prostate.csv"))
             val dataset = rawSparkDF.withColumn("CAPSULE", $"CAPSULE" cast "string")

+        Setup the algorithms the StackedEnsemble will operate with.
+StackedEnsemble will automatically train the corresponding
+        (base) models and pass them to H2O backend when needed.
+There are currently two options how a meta-learner in StackedEnsemble combines the base models.
+It either utilizes cross validated predictions or uses a blending frame.
-        Train base models the Stack Ensemble will operate on.
-It's important to keep the same folding across the base models.
-Furthermore, setKeepCrossValidationPredictions has to be set to *true*, as the cross-validated predicted values are used internally by Stacked Ensemble (for metalearning).
-Moreover, as the Stacked Ensemble combines the base models inside an H2O cluster, the base models have to be available there and therefore setKeepBinaryModels has to be set to *true* as well.
-Stacked Ensemble will delete base models (incl. binary) by default.
-If there is any reason to keep the models, call **setDeleteBaseModels** with a *false* argument to retain them.
+        In the former case, it's important to keep the same folding across the base models and set *setKeepCrossValidationPredictions* to *true* as the cross-validated predicted values will be used by meta-learner.
+        Furthermore, as the Stacked Ensemble combines the base models inside an H2O backend the base models have to be available there as well and therefore *setKeepBinaryModels* has to be set to *true* too.

         .. code:: scala